 Danny of Firepole Marketing does.
 This is a guy who dropped out of high school to start his own business, which I think shows incredible initiative.
 And then he went back to school to get his MBA.
 I remember last year when he told us on the Traffic School forums that he applied to teach at a local university.
 I told him I thought he was too good for academia, and I still believe it.
 As small companies close their doors and large corporations throw us to the dogs, lots of us are turning to online businesses.
 The business knowledge, first-hand experience, and compassion that Danny has belong online where entrepreneurs can easily get them.

 Firepole Marketing has some awesome products, including their Marketing That Works training program and Write Like Freddy program for guest posting, which I’m already doing.
 It’s serious learning for serious business owners.
 Winning a contest like this means I have to live up to the prize.
 I can’t shove the materials aside till “someday,” and I can’t just watch the videos and read the written materials and not do anything with them.

 I have always believed that the Universe gives us what we need when we need it.
 For me, this contest isn’t mostly about getting great business training (although obviously that rocks!).
 It’s mostly, for me, a gift of accountability.
 Danny awarded this to me because he trusts that I’m serious, not just in intention but also in action.
 I’m grateful for the trust Danny’s shown in me and the opportunity to make my life better by creating a meaningful business.
 I decided to write this post as part of that accountability.
-This is my promise to follow through.Note: Please read my Comments Policy before submitting a comment.
-Thank you!
+This is my promise to follow through.Before submitting a comment, read my Comments Policy.
+If you'd like help with interpreting a dream, don't request it in the comments.
+See my Dream Interpretation Policy page.

 Tags: business, Danny Iny, Firepole Marketing